valstro/markdown-rules-mcp/README.md

 **Why is this useful?**

 *   **Portability:** Future-proof your project's crucial context and documentation.
 Define it once in Markdown and use it with any AI tool supporting MCP, avoiding vendor lock-in.
 *   **Enhanced Context Control:** Go beyond simple file linking.
-Use inline includes with specific line ranges (e.g. `[Link Text](./path/to/snippet.txt?mdr-include=true&mdr-inline=true&mdr-lines=50-100)`) to precisely inject relevant code snippets or documentation sections, optimizing context size and relevance.
+Use inline embeds with specific line ranges (e.g. `[Link Text](./path/to/snippet.txt?md-embed=50-100)`) to precisely inject relevant code snippets or documentation sections, optimizing context size and relevance.
 *   **Reliable Context for Complex Projects:** Ensure the AI agent receives the necessary context, especially for large codebases or projects with specific frameworks.
 The server can traverse includes, guaranteeing that linked dependencies and critical information are provided, overcoming the potential unreliability of agents merely *following* links.

 ## Prerequisites 📋